Paulogui89/portfolio/README.md

 # portfolio
-This will serve as my Curriculum
+This will work as my Curriculum